LukeWoodward/ResultsTidyup/README.md

 ### What this won't do

 * Results Tidyup will never magically fix all results-processing problems at an event.
 It can detect a number of problems, but it never makes any corrections if you don't tell it to.
-As a results processor you will always need to understand what has gone on during the run and use your judgement to decide what modifications to make to the results, if any.
+As a results processor you will always need to understand what has gone on during the event and use your judgement to decide what modifications to make to the results, if any.
 Some modifications suggested by Results Tidyup may in fact be incorrect.

 * Results Tidyup will never be able to look up athlete names from athlete barcode numbers.
 That would require access to the parkrun database but for data-protection reasons we can't have that.